-The Posttest and Course Project for this course assess your culminating knowledge current knowledge of organizational leadership, including, building blocks of leadership, contemporary theories of leadership, and characteristics and behaviors of leaders in various contexts.
+The Posttest and Course Project for this course assess your culminating knowledge of ethics, including ethical theory, components of personal development, decision making, and practicing ethics in an organization, a group, as a leadership and as a follower ethics.

-A score of 80 percent or higher on both the Posttest and Course Project is required to demonstrate competency.
+A score of 80 percent or higher on both Posttest and Course Project is required to demonstrate competency.
 If you score less than 80 percent on the Posttest and/or Course Project you will have an opportunity to review the course materials and re-take the Posttest and/or resubmit the Course Project.
 You may take the Posttest assessment and submit the Course Project up to three times during the seven-week term.
 If you have not passed the competency in three attempts, you will work with an Academic Coach to determine another method of fulfilling the program requirements in this subject.